davidpangsw/claude-farmer/features/core/claude-farmer/GOAL.md

   - Only keep last 100 iterations' log
 - Be careful.
 Do not buffer and delay the logging.
 We don't want the log only appears after the whole process is done.
 - Any logging **MUST BE** delivered to log file **IN REAL TIME**.
 That user can know the progress.

+## helpers and utilties
+- Place your helpers and utilities under utils/